A Comprehensive Review of the Video-to-Text Problem: Methods for Generating Video Descriptions

-Although~\citet{Zhou2019GroundedDescription} learn to attend to object regions in the frames, they learn to ground the nouns only.
+Although~\citet{Zhou2019GroundedDescription} learn to attend to object regions in the frames, they only learn to ground the nouns.
 They cannot explicitly model their relations, \eg the relation ``mixing'' between the nouns ``person'' and ``food''.
 To model these interactions~\citet{Pan2020Spatio-TemporalDistillation} and \citet{Zhang2020ObjectCaptioning} proposed Object Relational Graphs (ORGs), which can learn the interaction among different objects dynamically.
-These topological graphs can be automatically constructed attending to some criteria such as objects' location in the frames (spatial) and the detection of objects in consecutive frames (temporal).
+These topological graphs can be automatically constructed according to criteria such as objects' location in the frames (spatial) and the detection of objects in consecutive frames (temporal).
 After that, the node features can be updated during \textit{relational reasoning} by graph convolutional networks (GCN)~\citep{Kipf2017Semi-SupervisedNetworks}.
-These three methods~\citep{Pan2020Spatio-TemporalDistillation, Zhang2020ObjectCaptioning, Zhou2019GroundedDescription} utilize an object detector such as the ResNeXt-101 backbone based Faster R-CNN pre-trained on MS-COCO~\citep{Chen2015MicrosoftServer} or Visual Genome (VG)~\citep{Krishna2017VisualAnnotations} to extract object features in each frame.
+These three methods~\citep{Pan2020Spatio-TemporalDistillation, Zhang2020ObjectCaptioning, Zhou2019GroundedDescription} utilize an object detector such as the ResNeXt-101 backbone-based Faster R-CNN pre-trained on MS-COCO~\citep{Chen2015MicrosoftServer} or Visual Genome (VG)~\citep{Krishna2017VisualAnnotations} to extract object features in each frame.

 \paragraph{Joint Embedding:} For tasks like video-text retrieval, \ie \emph{video retrieval from descriptions} and \emph{video description retrieval from videos}~\citep{Dong2018PredictingRetrieval, Dong2019DualRetrieval, Fang2015FromBack, Ging2020COOT:Learning, Miech2018LearningData, Mithun2019JointRetrieval}, the joint visual-semantic embeddings have a successful application.
 These embeddings are constructed by combining two models: a \emph{language model} that maps the captions to a language representation vector, and a \emph{visual model} that obtains a visual representation vector from visual features.
 Both models are trained for projecting those representations into a joint space, minimizing a distance function. \citet{Dong2019DualRetrieval} obtain high-performance in retrieval tasks by using the same multi-level architecture for both models (based on RNNs) and training with the \emph{triplet-ranking-loss} function~\citep{Faghri2018VSE++:Negatives}. \citet{Ging2020COOT:Learning} also use the same architecture (based on Transformers~\citep{Vaswani2017AttentionNeed}) for both models but produce the final embedding based on interactions between local context (clip/sentence features) and global context (video/paragraph features).
 With this, they can learn the embedding from videos and paragraphs and explore different \emph{granularity} levels in the process.
 In other words, they learn two embedding representations: the local context, which is learned by projecting the sentences (paragraph parts) and clips (video parts); and the global context, which is learned considering the full video and the complete paragraph and transforming the local embedding.
 This hierarchical learning enforces the interactions within and between these hierarchical contextual embeddings.
 For training the model, they adopt a cross-modal strategy that we analyze in Section~\ref{sec:loss-mr}.